Cheap Hotels in Gdansk

 Frequently asked questions about Hotels in Gdansk

-What are the best hotels to stay in Gdansk?The best hotels to stay in Gdansk are Novotel Gdansk Marina, Novotel Gdansk Centrum and Mercure Gdansk Stare Miasto.
+Which hotels are the most popular ones to stay at in Gdansk?The best hotels to stay in Gdansk are Qubus Hotel Gdansk, Hotel Gdańsk and Hotel Królewski.

-What are the most convenient hotel rates in Gdansk?Gdański Dom Turystyczny Hostel in Gdansk offers one night in a double room at the price of £21.
+What is the cheapest price for a hotel in Gdansk?Gdański Dom Turystyczny Hostel in Gdansk offers one night in a double room at the price of £21.

-What hotels are in the central Gdansk neighborhood?Apartinfo Old Town Apartments, Scandic Gdansk and Elite Apartments – Gdansk Old Town are located in the central neighborhood of Gdansk.
+If I want to stay in the center of Gdansk, which hotels shall I consider?Apartinfo Old Town Apartments, Scandic Gdansk and Elite Apartments – Gdansk Old Town are located in the central neighborhood of Gdansk.

 We search from 120,000 hotels worldwide to find you the best deals.